-None of us can escape the only too apparent effect that the global financial crunch is having on every aspect of life.
-While some continue to use the rhetoric of blame, presumably in the hope that somehow this will magically make things better, the majority of us realise that the only way we are going to move forward is by doing so together, and sometimes having to make some tough decisions.
-However, even the most level-headed of us are left wondering whether or not all this austerity is really necessary, and indeed even if it is whether or not there are some things that we simply cannot do without, no matter what the cost.
+None of us can escape the only too apparent effect that the financial crunch is having on every aspect of life.
+While some continue to use the rhetoric of blame, presumably in the hope that somehow this will magically make things better, the majority of us realise that the only way we are going to move forward is by doing it together, and sometimes having to make some tough decisions.
+However, sometimes even the most level-headed of us are left wondering whether or not these cuts are really necessary, and indeed even if they are whether or not there are some things that we simply cannot do without, no matter what the cost.
 It would seem that music, and the arts in general, are among some of the hardest hit.
 In a world obsessed with money, personal gain and a quest for scientific understanding, the lessons and insight that can be gained from the arts are being overlooked.
-Music won’t cure disease, it won’t feed the hungry, and it won’t prevent climate change.
-However, in our journey not only to acquire worldly goods and protect our own self-interest, there are just as many of us who recognise the value of understanding the human condition – where have we come from and, more importantly, what makes us who we are.
+Music won't cure disease, it won't feed the hungry, and it won't prevent climate change.
+However, in our journey not only to acquire worldly goods and protect our own self-interest, there are just as many of us who recognise the value of understanding the human condition -- where have we come from and, more importantly, what makes us who we are.
 Throughout human history, mankind has sought to express himself through the arts, and it is only in understanding the significance of that expression, whatever form it takes, that we can hope to understand something about ourselves.
 Surely this is just as important as any other form of educational pursuit?